Spring Tours and Artists@Work

 The Off the Beaten Path Tour is an extended tour and light hike (approximately 90 minutes).
 In addition to visiting the main campus buildings, you’ll visit the Chihuly Cabin, Buster Simpson’s Treehouse, the Trojan Horse, and end the tour at Inspiration Point with a breathtaking view of the Puget Sound.
 This tour is better suited for active persons without mobility limitations.

 For questions on your already purchased tickets, please contact Sara directly at firstname.lastname@example.org or (206) 254-1966 to complete your request.
 All sales are final.

-During Spring Tours, Pilchuck Glass School is pleased to recognize Dante Marioni and Kait Rhoads as Artists@Work for 2018.
+During our 2018 Spring Tours, Pilchuck Glass School was pleased to recognize Dante Marioni and Kait Rhoads as Artists@Work.
 Marioni and Rhoads have been part of the fabric that has influenced and directed the course of the school and the studio glass movement.
 During Artists@Work, both artists will display examples of their latest designs, create new work, and welcome the public to observe.

 Kait Rhoads first became involved with Pilchuck in 1991 as a student and Teaching Assistant, and is still connected to the organization today.
 She uses traditional Italian techniques as a base to create sculpture, vessels and jewelry; referencing nature and textiles throughout.
 She’s an expert in working with murrine the centuries old Italian decorative patterning technique in where the cross section of a glass rod is used in multiples.